rakuuudev/rakuuudev/README.md

 🌱 Learning Journey:
 I'm currently diving into web development — building up my skills in HTML and CSS, and just starting to explore JavaScript.
 Every day is a new lesson!

-🐧 Linux & Cybersecurity Enthusiast:
-I have a keen interest in the world of Linux and cybersecurity, especially penetration testing.
-I love tinkering, exploring tools, and learning how things work under the hood.

 🎯 Next Goals:

     Get comfortable with JavaScript